Well what an adventure Camp Bestival 2018 was!

 Last year was our first wet Camp Bestival, enduring thick mud and torrential rain but this year our worries turned to how the kids would cope with the heatwave conditions.

-We arrived at Lulworth Castle to set up our tent on the hottest day of 2018 so far and were lucky to find our preferred camping spot still available.
+We arrived at Lulworth Castle to set up our tents on the hottest day of 2018 so far and were lucky to find our preferred camping spot still available.
 Setting up the tents was a bit of a challenge thanks to the dry, solid ground but we got there eventually.

 The first thing that struck us was that many of the things we were expecting to see had moved position, and I have to admit that it did throw us off track, but in most cases it did work.
 All the pay extra fairground rides were now positioned together by the castle and the relaxation area was away from the hustle and bustle at the back of the Dingly Dell.